hsp-iit/GRASPA-benchmark/src/layout-printer/README.md

 # Layout printer

-This simple Python 3 script allows users to **produce printout files** from custom GRASPA scenarios.
+This simple `Python 3` script allows users to **produce printout files** from custom GRASPA scenarios.

 ## How to build a layout

 The script parses layout XML files as produced by the Simox suite.
 For examples, please refer to the [layouts](https://github.com/robotology/GRASPA-benchmark/tree/master/data/scenes/grasping/3D_scenes) already provided by the benchmark.
-These files contain fields corresponding to
+These files contain fields corresponding to:

 - the layout name (field `<Scene>`)
 - each object in the layout (field `<ManipulationObject>`)